SpeedyCodes/RenderBender/README.md

 Settings are specified in a JSON file which comes with the executable.
 It can be customised to your liking.
 Presets can be created to quickly apply a bunch of values at once.

-There are many more features to come, such as
+<s>There are many more features to come, such as
 - Keybinds to toggle presets
 - Dimension-specific presets
 - A preset layer system
 - User-made scripts for custom behaviour (i.e. wet ground during rain)

-For all upcoming features, and in what order they will be worked on, see the Roadmap section.
+For all upcoming features, and in what order they will be worked on, see the Roadmap section.</s>

 ## Usage